Math23Kskb/SudokuFX/README.md

 ## Known Issues

-*   No known issues at this time.
+*   No known major issues at this time.
 Please report any issues you encounter on the [Issue Tracker](https://github.com/Math23Kskb/SudokuFX/issues).

 ## Future Implementations